fplab/ui-for-pl/src/programming-assistants.rst

 anyCode was evaluated with 45 examples where the effectiveness criteria was that it was able to successfully synthesize expected expressions and to list them among the top 10 solutions.
 The two models used to build the tool, unigram and PCFG, were evaluated separately and together.
 Using only the unigram model, the expected expression was only in the top 10 27% of the time and 18% using the PCFG model.

 However, when both models were used, the expected expression was in the top 10 82% of time and was the #1 option 44% of the time.
-More implementation details of the two models can be found `here <https://lara.epfl.ch/~kuncak/papers/GveroKuncak15SynthesizingJavaExpressionsFreeFormQueries.pdf>`_. anyCode was given an average runtime of 60 ms to generate the top 10 expressions, proving that it can effectively and efficiently synthesize expressions.
+More implementation details of the two models can be found in the paper :cite:`gvero2015synthesizing`. anyCode was given an average runtime of 60 ms to generate the top 10 expressions, proving that it can effectively and efficiently synthesize expressions.

 Code Completion
 ---------------

-**Code Completion**, a subsection of Program Synthesis, refers to the process of intelligent completion suggestion making for lines of code a user writes during the development of an application.
+**Code Completion** systems are simple program synthesis systems that generate code snippets for insertion at the cursor, whereas other program synthesis systems may fill multiple holes in a code corpus.
 It is intended to speed up the process of coding applications by reducing typos and other mistakes.
 Code Completion assistants serves as convenient way to access function syntax and descriptions, significantly reducing the amount of memorization required.

 Common techniques to achieve this include auto completion popups while typing, querying parameters of functions, querying hints related to syntax errors.
 The models used in Code Completion are very similar to those used in Program Synthesis but tend to use different inputs.

-Common inputs include:
+Common training inputs include:
 - Parsed code corpuses
 - Abstract syntax trees